 It’s incredibly important that all employees within an organisation view project work as a positive influence on the company and, in turn, their roles within it.
 When projects are undervalued and resented as something that uses much-needed resources for little or no return, that’s when conflicts are more likely to escalate, which are detrimental to the success of your project.

-Work towards developing your own high-level project management skills and resource strategies with an online Master of Project Management from Southern Cross University.
+Work towards developing your own high-level project management skills and resource strategies with an online Master of Project Management or MBA specialisation in information and knowledge management from Southern Cross University.
 To learn more, speak to one of our expert Student Enrolment Advisor on 1300 589 882.